mainflux/sdk-py/docs/messages.md

 Sends message to a given channel via HTTP protocol.
 Message is sent through a writer add-on such as timescale.
 Message is sent to a http port specific to the writer add-on.
 The thing and channel must be created before sending the message and connected.

-params:  channel_id: ID of the channel to send message to  msg: message to send to the channel that should be in bytes  thing_key: secret of the thing sending the message
+params:  channel_id: ID of the channel to send message to  msg: message to send to the channel that should be in encoded into  bytes format for example:   [{"bn":"demo", "bu":"V", "n":"voltage", "u":"V", "v":5}]  thing_key: secret of the thing sending the message